When you go to a job interview, be yourself. Plan what you may be asked and what you will say. Only talk about disability if you want to.

 Skills and experience

 You will need to give examples that prove you have the relevant skills and experience.
-These includes things you’ve learned outside of work.
+These include things you’ve learned outside of work.

 Have an example for each required skill on the job description.
 Include the:

-Task – what you were responsible for in that situation.
-Did you manage the group project or was it up to you to resolve that conflict with a colleague?
+What you were responsible for in that situation.
+Did you manage the group project or were you working with a colleague?

-Action – what you did.
-Talk about what you were responsible for and how you dealt with the challenge.
-Focus on you, not what your team boss, or colleague did.
+Talk about what you did.
+What you were responsible for and how you dealt with the challenge.
+Focus on what you did, not what your team boss or colleague did.

 Answer by analysing the situation, task, action and result.